 The global veterinary diagnostics market accounted for a market value of USD 3,781 million in 2015.
-The market has been estimated to be worth USD 4,104 million in 2016 and is projected to reach a market value of USD 6,168 million by 2021, growing at a CAGR of 8.50% during the forecast period 2016 to 2021.
+The market has been estimated to be worth USD 4,104 million in 2016 and is projected to reach a market value of USD 6,168 million by 2021, growing at a CAGR of over 8.5% during the forecast period 2017 to 2022.

 Veterinary diagnostic products are as complex as they are difficult to manufacture.
 Most of the rapid assay, poultry, and livestock diagnostic products are biologic products that require materials from living organisms.
 Owing to this, during the economic recession of 2008, the United States faced a decline in consumer spending on pets, which affected the veterinary diagnostics market.
 The market development for companion animal diagnostics has relied heavily on the purchase and use of in-clinic analyzers or diagnostic instruments that are used for veterinary practices.